Military Retirement and Divorce – How Does a Divorce Impact Military Retirement Pay?

 Disclaimer: I’m a fast learner, but I know very little about military benefits for divorced spouses.
 Military divorce is a complex issue with many of the answers depending on state law and the wording of the divorce decree.
 Even though I can come up with a slew of numbers to answer the pension question, ex-spouses still have to check their divorce agreement.
 The decree also has to be filed with the Defense Finance and Accounting Service in order to claim the divorce’s pension payments.
 If any of this seems confusing or conflicting, it may be due to the extensive differences among state laws.
 It’s essential to consult a divorce lawyer with experience in military benefits.

 Reserve retirement is also nearly as confusing as divorce agreements.
-(Reserve retirement has been the #1 search topic on this blog for nearly a year– look over to the sidebar on the right, under the “Top Post and Pages” header.)
 Most of my reader questions come from servicemembers, not the spouses.
 If the servicemembers are confused, then imagine that you’re a military spouse who’s not quite sure how the system works, and you’re not aware of what information sources could help you learn more.
 If your spouse is hiding the facts during a bitter divorce then the research becomes nearly impossible.

 For example, I’m sure millions of veterans have heard of the legendary military retiree who refused his pension so that his ex-spouse would not get her share of it under the Uniformed Servicemembers Former Spouse Protection Act.
 (One state court eventually handed down a judgment awarding her that amount regardless of whether he was receiving his pension.)
 A Reserve servicemember could try a similar tactic that’s completely legitimate, although ethically dubious and financially disastrous.
 Instead of applying for “retired awaiting pay” status, they could elect to be discharged.
 “Retired awaiting pay” means that at age 60 the pension will start at the max longevity for their rank and at the pay scale in effect when they turn age 60.
 That’s what 99.9% of Reserve officers choose, but “retired awaiting pay” means that they’re still technically eligible for mobilization.